With phosphate prices rising sharply in 2021-22, we expect the upcoming DFS to show improved project economics and eventually re-rate the share price.

 Whilst MNB has strong government support, there is always a risk of geopolitical instability in this part of Africa.
 There have been four coups in the last 4 years in the West Africa region.
 Geopolitical risks form a significant part of MNB’s overall risk profile.

-[Memo Assessment - 19-Dec-2022]: Grade = Unchanged
+[Memo Assessment - 19-Dec-2022]: Risk = Unchanged

 This risk remains, however MNB has made progress in further developing positive relationships with the Angolan government, particularly in regard to securing hydro-electric power for its green ammonia project.